wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 }
 ```

-After you retrieve the pending operations, you can render them in the UI, for example, as a list of items with a detail of operation shown after a tap.
+After you retrieve the pending operations, you can render them in the UI, for example, as a list of items with a detail of the operation shown after a tap.

 <!-- begin box warning -->
-Note: Language of the UI data inside the operation depends on the configuration of the `WMTOperation.acceptLanguage`.
+Note: The language of the UI data inside the operation depends on the configuration of the `WMTOperation.acceptLanguage`.
 <!-- end -->

 ## Start Periodic Polling